jlee-consulting/windows-autopilot-tips/Phase 1 - Harvest Hardware IDs for Windows Autopilot.md

 8. Repeat these steps for the next computer.

 ## Note
-Once we have attained the **`{service-tag-number}`.csv** for all computers, I will take care of the device enrollment and assigning  the machines to the appropriate users from my end.
+Once we have attained the **`{service-tag-number}`.csv** for all computers, I will take care of the device enrollment and user assignment from my end.

 I will inform you when we are ready to begin the next phase.